-Note: Political Science and International Studies Majors: Only 6 Internship credit hours can be applied towards your major – additional 3 credits can count towards your overall number of credits for graduation.
+Note to Political Science and International Studies majors: Only 6 Internship credit hours can be applied towards your major.
+An additional 3 credits can count towards your overall number of credits for graduation.
 It is important that you consult with your academic/program adviser about the number of internship credit hours you can sign up for before registering.

 Upon selection into the Washington Semester Program, each participant will work with the Washington Semester Internship coordinators to determine the best course(s) of action to obtain an internship.
-Students will receive an “internship Guide” which will offer a variety of internship options, and in some cases, will refer students to potential internship sites, as well as advise on how to apply to internships in the Washington D.C. area.
+Students will receive a copy of the WSGE Internship Handbook which will offer a variety of internship options, and in some cases, will refer students to potential internship sites, as well as advise on how to apply to internships in the Washington, D.C. area.
 While the internship coordinators help students determine internship opportunities, the Washington Semester does not guarantee placement in an internship.
 Students determine the internship opportunity they would like based on their personal, political, academic, or career interests and take the necessary steps to apply to the various institutes offering internship opportunities.

 In order to participate in the Washington Semester Program, the internship must meet specific guidelines outlined by the program and be approved by the Washington Semester Director, so as to insure the student has a substantive experience.

 - 3.14 Action

 - Democratic Attorney Generals Association